 Deirdra Flavin joined the NACG in 2019 in the role of National Marketing and Development Director.
 After a decade in senior roles in marketing and sales, her work more recently has been in the non-profit sector and includes leadership positions in both development and marketing.
 Prior to joining the NAGC, Deirdra was the Executive Director at Kids’ Haven: A Center for Grieving Children.
 She graduated from University College Cork with a BA in English and an MSc in Marketing Management.
 She qualified as a CFRE (Certified Fundraising Executive) in 2021.
 Originally from Ireland, Deirdra currently resides in Lynchburg, Virginia, with her husband and three children.

 Josephine Wheeler, MA, LPC joined the NACG team in 2022 as the Marketing and Development Manager.
 Josephine has a wide range of experience in marketing and development, along with counseling and grief work.
 She graduated with a BA in Applied Communication and a minor in Event Planning from Kent State University.
 She then received her MA in Clinical Mental Health Counseling from the University of Akron and is currently a Licensed Professional Counselor.
-Josephine currently resides in Northeast, Ohio and is involved with Leadership Portage County and Cornerstone of Hope Bereavement Center, including as a member of their Young Professional’s Advisory Board.
+Josephine currently resides in Northeast, Ohio and is involved with Leadership Portage County Board of Directors and Cornerstone of Hope Bereavement Center, including as a member of their Young Professional’s Advisory Board.
 Josephine enjoys spending time with family and friends, staying active, writing, cheering on Cleveland sports teams, and working with individuals and families who are grieving.

 Julie Hennington serves as the part-time Business Manager for the National Alliance for Children’s Grief (NACG).
 Ms. Hennington has worked in a variety of non-profit settings over the past 20 years including domestic and sexual violence agencies, foster care advocacy, medical social work, and grief support.
 Graduating from Wayne State University in Detroit, Michigan with a Master of Social Work in 2002, Ms. Hennington began her calling at Turning Point’s domestic violence shelter.
 Ms. Hennington’s path then took her to Nashville, Tennessee, advocating for victims of abuse, enhancing curriculum for new advocates, and providing administrative support to batterer intervention programs on a state-level.
 Upon moving to Houston, Ms. Hennington pivoted to become a volunteer coordinator and advocate for abused and neglected children in the Child Protective Services system in Harris County and later worked as a medical social worker for one of the largest pediatric hospitals in the nation.
 It was at Texas Children’s Hospital that Ms. Hennington learned most about the importance of grief support for families and sought out resources to provide to the families she served.
 When she made the decision to primarily focus on her family in 2018, Ms. Hennington decided to dedicate volunteer time to her local children’s grief center, Bo’s Place.
 She continues to facilitate grief support groups at Bo’s Place in addition to volunteering at her local Court Appointed Special Advocate (CASA) program as a Guardian Ad Litem.
 Ms. Hennington comes to the NACG with a passion for the mission along with strong organization and communication skills.
 Ms. Hennington currently resides in the Houston-metro area with her husband and two sons.
 In her personal time, she enjoys quality time with her family, travel, and volunteering in her church and community.